ImtiazVision/Cloud-Computing/README.md

 # Cloud-Computing

+## Cloud Computing Introduction

+The Cloud is a colloquial term for someone else's computer.
+It is a computer, but more accurately, a collection of various services that combine to form a platform.
+These services might include virtual servers, data storage, networking, machine learning, security, analytics, media services, and database management systems, among others.
+All of these services have a highly customized feature set targeted at simplifying your organization's life by hosting them for us rather than us hosting them in our own server room or office building.
+We may choose where in the globe to host these services and remotely access them.
+And we can fine-tune them to perform exactly how we desire, at a fraction of the cost of hosting it ourselves.

 ## Software Delivery Cycle

 Steps illustrating where a project is in its lifecycle.
 It all begins with the requirements and the necessary planning, after which the software is created, produced, tested, and ready to deploy.